Singleton-Optimized Conformal Prediction: Experiments

 In this section we report experiments comparing our \texttt{SOCOP} method with several prediction sets.
 The first one uses the probabilities output by the classifier directly, sorts them in decreasing order, and outputs the smallest set of classes whose predicted probabilities sum to at least $1-\alpha$; we call this the \texttt{Plug-In} sets.\footnote{This strategy is not theoretically guaranteed to attain the nominal level of coverage.
 However, it can be viewed as a reasonable empirically motivated baseline that practitioners might use by default.} We also report results with split conformal prediction sets using a variety of nonconformity scores such as \texttt{RAPS} \citep{angelopoulos2021uncertainty}; \texttt{Pure Singleton} $(\lambda=0)$; \texttt{Least Ambiguous Sets} \citep{sadinle2019least}, corresponding to the nonconformity score\footnote{In \Cref{cor:recovery-special-case}, we wrote this non-conformity score as $1/\hat p(y|x)$; These are equivalent since any strictly monotone transformation of a nonconformity score induces the same prediction sets.} $(x,y)\mapsto 1-\hat p(y|x)$, which recovers the case $\lambda\to\infty$ in our method.
 We additionally evaluate the \texttt{CPL} method proposed by \cite{kiyani2024length}.
 This approach employs the same nonconformity score as \texttt{Least Ambiguous Sets}, but is conceptually different, as it replaces split conformal prediction with a training procedure to optimize prediction set length.
 Results are reported in Table~\ref{tab:cpl_results} in Appendix \ref{app:cpl_results}.

 For our proposed \texttt{SOCOP} method, the hyperparameter $\lambda$ is selected by aiming to find a "knee point" of the size-singleton probability curve on the tuning subset, as detailed in Section \ref{subsec:effect-lambda}.
-The evaluation metrics we use are \texttt{Coverage}, \texttt{Average Size}, and \texttt{P(size$>$1)}.
+The evaluation metrics we use are \texttt{Coverage}, \texttt{Average Size}, and \texttt{P(size$>$1)}. \footnote{We also evaluated the empty set rate, $P(|C(X)|=0)$, across all experiments.
+We observed that empty sets occur in fewer than 0.01\% of test instances for all methods, with the exception of RAPS (where they can be slightly larger but still insignificant, reaching $\approx 0.1\%$).
+Consequently, we omit this metric from the results as its impact is negligible.}